Amir-Herzallah/HealthInsurance/README.md

   Generate reports and statistics for both users and administrators.

 2. System Overview
-The Insured system is a dynamic and responsive web application designed to facilitate medical care subscription and management.
+The Insure system is a dynamic and responsive web application designed to facilitate medical care subscription and management.
 It comprises the following main components:

   Subscribe to an organization.
   Add a request.